 Pumpkin Wine Recipe

-- If you don’t have any cultivated wine yeast you can prepare a ferment 3-4 days prior to working with pumpkins: put raisins in a jar, add 15-20 grams of sugar and 150 ml of water.
+- (Optional, for those who don’t use Wine Yeast) If you don’t have any cultivated wine yeast you can prepare a ferment 3-4 days prior to working with pumpkins: put raisins in a jar, add 15-20 grams of sugar and 150 ml of water.
 Mix, cover with a gauge, transfer the jar to a dark place with a room temperature.

 After 2-3 days the ferment will be ready: there will be foam on its surface, a hissing sound and discreet scent of fermentation.
 If you don’t see that occurring this means that raisins have been treated with preservative too heavily.
 You’ll have to buy new raisins and start all over.
 You can also replace raisins with unwashed fresh raspberries, currants or cherries.